*2017 B.R.A.G. Medallion Honoree*

 WHERE TO BUY

-Chris Norbury is a novelist who also writes blog posts, articles, and reviews for numerous websites.
+Chris Norbury is a novelist and a freelance writer for magazines and websites.
+Castle Danger is his first novel.
 His personal essays on wilderness canoeing have been published in recent issues of the Boundary Waters Journal.
-Castle Danger is his first novel.
+His most recent web contributions can be found at brokerage-review.com and thinkingoutsidetheboxe.com.
 He lives in southern Minnesota with his wife and golf clubs.